 - blast, preparation, paint, livery

-The scope also includes emergent repairs which may need to be completed in the field where possible.
+The scope also included emergent repairs which needed to be completed in the field where possible.

-UGL has delivered many benefits to the client including:
+UGL delivered many benefits to the client including:

 - continually improving the craft availability and reliability ensuring the needs are either consistently met or exceeded